 A child’s brain is 90% developed by age five, making the early childhood years one of the best opportunities to shape a child’s future.

-EHS provides child-development and family-centered services for low-income families in Hamden, West Haven, and New Haven.
+EHS provides child-development and family-centered services for income-eligible families in Hamden, New Haven, and West Haven.
 This two-generational program focuses on the well-being of the child, as well as building a relationship with the family.
 Children benefit from the nurturing and learning provided in a year-round, high-quality program, while parents are connected to services that enable them to pursue goals such as going back to school and getting a job.

 United Way manages this complex program, using local funds to leverage federal dollars to meet a high priority need in our community.
 Starting early is a proven way to help children be successful in school and life, and is a big part of our strategy to make sure all children, no matter the obstacles, are ready for college and career.

-United Way Early Head Start Coordinator
+ERSEA/FCP Coordinator, United Way Early Head Start

 203.668.0665 | firstname.lastname@example.org